LlewBach/cydymiaith/README.md

 - Comments can be viewed and added on the same page.
 - Flash messages inform the user if comments created, edited and deleted successfully.
 - Adding and deleting comments will change the post's comment count.
+- The user's own comments will right align, and comments by others will left align, in a 'messenger' style.

+#### Groups

+- A tutor/admin can create, edit and delete groups.
+- Students can be added to groups from the User page.
+- Students can be removed from the appropriate group on the Groups page.
+- The Group weekday field is a string in order to account for variation such as multiple days and also times if needed to differentiate between similar classes on the same day.
+With more time, this would be made into a checklist of weekdays, and a separate time selector.

 #### Profiles